Centre for Academic Development

 We are a limited resource with a set number of hours to offer each subject area, but if you would like to explore how we might help in your module or subject area, then please follow the link below.

-We are now accepting requests for semester 1 (2022-23).
-Our deadline for form submission is Wednesday 20 July.
+Our deadline for semester 2 DLLS requests has now passed.
 Please get in touch by sending us an e-mail on email@example.com.

-In Semester 1 2022/2023 we will be running an enhanced programme of workshops, which are designed to help students overcome some of the challenges they may be facing as a result of interrupted learning.
-These workshops will be useful to all students who are studying at a UK HEI for the first time or are returning to education.
-Full details of what is on offer will be posted on our workshops page.
+In response to the pandemic we introduced an enhanced programme of workshops, which are designed to help students overcome some of the challenges they may be facing as a result of interrupted learning.
+These workshops run through semester 1 and 2 and are useful to all students who are studying at a UK HEI for the first time or are returning to education.
+Full details of what is on offer is posted on our workshops page.

 All our workshops are open to all students at Brookes so they are not discipline-specific.
 However, we also work with colleagues to help embed academic literacies into programme content through our departmental languages, literacies and skills programme, which you can read explore here.

-All students are invited to give anonymous feedback when attending 1:1 tutorials and in Semester 2 of 2020/21, 89% of respondents gave the service a 5-star rating.
-Here are some of their comments:
+All students are invited to give anonymous feedback when attending 1:1 tutorials and in Semester 2 of 2022/22, 89% of respondents gave the service a 5-star rating.
+Here are some recent student comments:

 “Really helpful and friendly.”